wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 NTT implements replay protection, so if a given Transceiver attempts to deliver a message attestation twice, the contract reverts with `TransceiverAlreadyAttestedToMessage` error.
 NTT also implements replay protection against re-executing messages.
 This check also acts as reentrancy protection as well.

-If a message had already been executed, the contract ends execution early and emits the `MessageAlreadyExecuted` event instead of reverting via an error.
+If a message has already been executed, the contract ends execution early and emits the `MessageAlreadyExecuted` event instead of reverting via an error.
 This mitigates the possibility of race conditions from transceivers attempting to deliver the same message when the threshold is less than the total number of available of Transceivers (i.e. threshold < totalTransceivers) and notifies the client (off-chain process) so they don't attempt redundant message delivery.

 _Events_